nelsieborja/js-dictionary/Built-in Objects/README_FUNCTION.md

 console.log(f2()); // 20
 ```

-> Since `Function` constructor don't create closure to their creation contexts and are created in the global scope, they will only be able to access their own local variables and global ones.
-Unlike function declaration where they can also access those variables within the scope in which they were created.
+> Since `Function` constructor _don't create closure to their creation contexts_ and are _created in the global scope_, they will **only be able to access their own local variables and global ones**.
+Unlike function declaration where they can also access those **variables within the scope** in which they were created.

 ---